Goals & Objectives

 Clinical Experiences & Rotations

-The outpatient experience is emphasized during rotations in subspecialty clinics, which include training in sleep disorders, dementia, pediatric neurology, epilepsy, headache, neuromuscular disorders, neuro-genetic, and movement disorders.
+The outpatient experience is emphasized during rotations in subspecialty clinics, which include training in sleep disorders, dementia, multiple sclerosis, epilepsy, headache, neuromuscular disorders, neuro-genetic, and movement disorders.
 Each resident also attends a continuity clinic one half-day per week.
+Residents can continue following patients seen in the hospital for continuity of care.
+Elective opportunities are available as early as PGY2.

 The department has an active neurophysiology service, with electroencephalography, electromyography, evoked potential, and polysomnography facilities.
-Residents obtain in-depth experience in neuroradiology, including magnetic resonance imaging, computed tomography, conventional and magnetic resonance angiography, and myelography.
+Residents work one on one with attendings on procedures and reading electrophysiology studies.
+Residents obtain in-depth experience in neuroradiology, including interventional radiology, magnetic resonance imaging, computed tomography, and conventional and magnetic resonance angiography.